iambumblehead/resolveuid/README.md

 ==========
 **(c)[Bumblehead][0], 2015** [MIT-license](#license)

-Given the full path of a file, constructs an id specific to the file and its npm package.
+Given the full path of a file, constructs an id specific to the file and its npm package OR bower package.
 If the same package version is installed to multiple locations, a filepath found in that package will result in the same uid for all locations.

 ```javascript
 console.log(resolveuid('./src/resolveuid.js'));  // resolveuid-0.0.1:~/src/resolveuid.js
 ```

-If an npm package.json is found, id is returned in the form _:packagename-:packageversion:~/rel/path/file.js_, otherwise a full path relative to the process is returned.

-Passing full paths to resolveuid is recommended since relative paths will associate with the running process path.
+If an npm package.json or bower.json is found, id is returned in the form _:packagename-:packageversion:~/rel/path/file.js_, otherwise a full path relative to the process is returned.
+Passing full paths to resolveuid is recommended.

 [0]: http://www.bumblehead.com                            "bumblehead"

 ---------------------------------------------------------
-#### <a id="license">License:
+#### <a id="license">license

  ![scrounge](https://github.com/iambumblehead/scroungejs/raw/master/img/hand.png)